Is a knee wall in your landscaping plans?

 If walking the neighbourhood with our dog has taught me anything, it’s that knee walls are quickly becoming a trend in front-yard landscape design.

 It’s easy to understand their appeal.
-Not only do they successfully add an element of interest away from the front of the home closer to the street, they also provide a convenient spot to display address numbers and anything else that might peak your fancy – a favourite quote maybe.
+Not only do they successfully add an element of interest away from the front of the home closer to the street, they also provide a convenient spot to display address numbers and anything else that might strike your fancy – a favourite garden quote, a lovely hummingbird feeder or sophisticated bird house maybe.

-Add a solar spotlight to the mix and the knee wall looks as good in the evening as it does throughout the day.
+Add an electric or solar spotlight to highlight the house numbers or a favourite plant and the knee wall looks as good in the evening as it does throughout the day.

 Combination stone and brick knee wall complete with address numbers.